What “Blacklisted” Actually Means in SA

 Peer-to-Peer Lending Platforms: A Viable Option?

 When traditional lenders are not an option for individuals who are blacklisted or have a poor credit history, peer-to-peer lending platforms can provide a viable alternative.
-These online platforms connect borrowers directly with lenders, cutting out the middleman and potentially offering more favorable terms.
+These online platforms connect borrowers directly with lenders, cutting out the middleman and potentially offering more favourable terms.

 To qualify for a loan through a peer-to-peer lending platform, borrowers typically need to meet certain requirements.
 These requirements may include having a steady source of income, providing proof of identity and address, and having a good credit history.
 However, some platforms may be more lenient than traditional lenders when it comes to credit scores and payment history.